matinict/Magento2x-Ubuntu-Nginx/pwa-studio.md

         yarn -v
         yarn create @magento/pwa

         # Comand promp
-        #Project root directory (will be created if it does not exist) pwa-studio-fundamentals
-        pwa-studio-fundamentals
+        @magento/create-pwa v2.2.0
+       Creating a PWA Studio project
-        #Short name of the project to put in the package.json "name" field (pwa-studio-fundamentals) pwa-studio-fundamentals
+       ?
+Project root directory (will be created if it does not exist): pwa-studio-fundamentals ?
+Short name of the project to put in the package.json "name" field: pwa-studio-fundamentals ?
+Name of the author to put in the package.json "author" field: Matin<matinict@gmail.com>
-        pwa-studio-fundamentals
+       ?
+Which template would you like to use to bootstrap pwa-studio-fundamentals?
+Defaults to "@magento/venia-concept". @magento/venia-concept
+       ?
+Magento instance to use as a backend (will be added to `.env` file): 2.4-develop ?
+Edition of the magento store (Enterprise Edition or Community Edition): CE ?
+Braintree API token to use to communicate with your Braintree instance (will be added to `.env` file) sandbox_8yrzsvtm_s2bg8fs563crhqzk
+       ?
+NPM package management client to use: yarn
+       ?
+Install package dependencies with yarn after creating project: Yes

+       Created new PWA project pwa-studio-fundamentals.
+Next steps:

+     - cd pwa-studio-fundamentals before running the below commands.

+     - yarn run buildpack create-custom-origin . to generate a unique, secure custom domain for your new project.
+Highly recommended.

+     - yarn run watch to start the dev server and do real-time development.

+     - yarn run storybook to start Storybook dev server and view available components in your app.

+     - yarn run build to build the project into optimized assets in the '/dist' directory.

+     - yarn start after build to preview the app on a local staging server.

 ### 1.1b Node